tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_markdown.md

 Additionally, developers tend to be familiar with Markdown but not reStructuredText or Asciidoc.
 If you want to encourage collaboration with developers, you might encounter more resistance by forcing them to write in reStructuredText or Asciidoc.
 Simplicity tends to win out in the end, and Markdown has clear momentum in the lightweight syntax arena.
 I imagine that in 10 years, reStructuredText and Asciidoc will be dwarfed in the same way that [RAML](pubapis_raml.html) and [API Blueprint](pubapis_api_blueprint) were dwarfed by the [OpenAPI spec](pubapis_swagger_intro.html).

-Further, the OpenAPI spec actually lets you use [CommonMark Markdown](https://commonmark.org/) in `description` elements, which might make Markdown a better choice for API documentation.
+Further, the OpenAPI spec lets you use [CommonMark Markdown](https://commonmark.org/) in `description` elements, which might make Markdown a better choice for API documentation.
 As long as you use the Markdown elements that are common across most flavors, migration (should it be required at some point) might not be as painful.

 Overall, debates between Markdown, reStructuredText, and Asciidoc are pretty heated.
 You will find many for-and-against arguments for each lightweight syntax, as well as debates between XML and lightweight syntax.